 Small Steps Lead to Big Changes

-Dance and performance should never be denied to anyone; movement is a universal language that has room for all shapes, sizes, religions, ethnicities, ages, EVERYONE.
+Dance and performance should never be denied to anyone; movement is a universal language that has room for all shapes, sizes, religions, ethnicities, ages, and EVERYONE.
 Remember, “normal weight” doesn’t exist.
 Everyone is subject to body criticism and it’s our job to rewrite the script.
-For dancers, this means shifting the focus away from body and rather on to artistry.
+For dancers, this means shifting the focus away from the body and rather to artistry.